simon-katz/nomis-ec-mode/README.md

 - by running `M-x nomis/ec-redetect-electric-version`

-- by turning the mode off and then back on (by running `M-x nomis-electric-clojure-mode` twice)
+- by turning the mode off and then back on (by running `M-x nomis/ec-mode` twice)

 - by reverting the buffer.